plandem/xlsx/docs/src/guide/hyperlinks.md

 :::

 ::: tip filepath
-Library automatically detects windows, unix and network versions of filepath and validates it.
+Xlsx2Go automatically detects windows, unix and network versions of filepath and validates it.
 :::

-Library supports string version of hyperlinks, as well as custom version via special type.
+Xlsx2Go supports string version of hyperlinks, as well as custom version via special type.
 Read about types below.

 ### Hyperlinks with cells